jgroenen/poc-snake-cube-solver/README.md

 Fitness
 -------

-Every block outside the N x N x N cube is punished with +1 fitness and overlapping blocks in the solution are punished with +2.
+Every block outside the N x N x N cube is punished with [value] fitness and overlapping blocks in the solution are punished with [some other value].
 Fitness 0 then represents a correct solution to a correct puzzle.

 Links
 =====